 Permanent Life Insurance

-Permanent life insurance provides coverage for your entire life, as long as you pay your premiums.
-In addition to providing a death benefit, permanent life insurance also accumulates cash value over time, which you can borrow against or use to pay your premiums.
-However, permanent life insurance is typically more expensive than term life insurance.
+Permanent insurance provides coverage for your entire lifes, as long as you pay your premiums.
+In addition to providing a death benefit, permanent insurance also accumulates cash value over time, which you can borrow against or use to pay your premiums.
+However, permanent insurance is typically more expensive than term insurance.

 Types Of Permanent Life Insurance